GensokyoClub/th06/README.md

 ### Use

-EoSD-portable is designed to be a drop-in replacement for the vanilla EoSD binary.
+EoSD-remastered is NOT a drop-in replacement for EoSD.
+Currently it requires unpacked archive files and merging of some of the texture spritesheets.
+There is a script to apply these automatically, `scripts/configure_assets.sh`, but it requires thtk and has dubious portability.
 You will also need to add a font to your game directory with the filename `msgothic.ttc`.
 This may be the actual MS Gothic, taken from a Windows machine, or a compatible font such as Kochi Gothic.
-EoSD-portable uses the Japanese filenames (e.g. 紅魔郷CM.DAT, 東方紅魔郷.cfg).
 English and other patches, static or thcrap, do not currently work.
 A Japanese locale is not required.

 # Decomp Credits